 What You Need: Three or four red balls or heart-shaped bean bags

 - This game works best with a group of five to 12 players.
 Have the children sit or stand in a circle facing each other.

-- Hand one player a red ball (you can use a marker to draw a heart on the ball) or a heart-shaped bean bag (you can make your own heart-shaped bean bags by modifying these instructions for square ones).
+- Hand one player a red ball (you can use a marker to draw a heart on the ball) or a heart-shaped bean bag (you can make your own heart-shaped bean bags).

 - Tell the player holding the ball to call out another player's name and then gently toss the ball to him.

 - The player whose name was called catches the ball and then announces another player's name and throws it to her.

 - Continue this until all the players get a chance at throwing and catching the ball.
 Give the kids some time to feel comfortable with this and challenge them to see how long they can continue without dropping the ball.

 - Once everyone is feeling confident, throw a second ball into the mix.
 Now they must keep two balls going without dropping either one.